-A student who has been administratively withdrawn from the college because he or she has not informed the college of his or her plans regarding return to the college must submit information concerning any academic activities while away as part of the application.
+Students who have been administratively withdrawn from the College because they have not informed the College of their enrollment plans must submit information concerning any academic activities while away as part of the application.

-A student who has been administratively withdrawn due to missing medical records must submit required documentation to health services.
-Health services will notify the center for academic support and advising once all medical information has been received and, if appropriate, CASA will cancel the administrative withdrawal.
+A student who has been administratively withdrawn due to missing medical records must submit required documentation to Health and Counseling Services.
+Health and Counseling Services will notify CASA once all medical information has been received and, if appropriate, CASA will cancel the administrative withdrawal.